-Finding a car under $25,000 isn’t a difficult task, but choosing one that really stands out can leave you browsing car websites for days.
-These new and used cars have the safety scores, reliability ratings and price tag to make our list of the best cars under $25,000.
+Finding a car under $20,000 isn’t a difficult task, but choosing one that really stands out can leave you browsing car websites for days.
+These new and used cars have the safety scores, reliability ratings and price tag to make the top of our list.

 These five cars earn top scores and have plenty of features included in the base trim.